 When I first made this recipe I used all purpose flour.
 Now that I have been gluten free for a few years I bake this lemon bread with a gluten free flour blend.
 It works great!

-I like using this gluten free flour blend.
-Do you have a favorite?
+I like using this gluten free flour blend. (affiliate link) Do you have a favorite?

 You won’t notice a change in taste whether this is gluten free or not.
 The top photo in this post is traditional poppyseed bread made with all purpose flour, while the second photo (and the video) are gluten free poppy seed bread.